hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 This opens up the field details section.
 You will have to provide the following details to configure a text field on the form.

+#### 1. Text:

-1. **Text**: This text is the placeholder for the form and will be visible on this text field.
+This text is the placeholder for the form and will be visible on this text field.
 To add the placeholder click on **Text** as shown below.

 ![text](assets/bot-builder-chat-elements/formshsl5.png)